cthompson165/pyAirplane/README.md

 fly_a_747.py simulates flying a 747 (with a bomber plane image because I am lazy).
 Use the up and down arrows to control the elevator and right and left to control thrust.
 If you have a flight-stick plugged in the simulation will try to use that.
 Note that the airplane will always explode if you try to land.
-This would be a fun upgrade if anyone wants to take it on.
+Adding the ability to land would be a fun upgrade if anyone wants to take it on.
+You'd need to turn on collisions for stationary objects in `flight.simulator`, setup friction for wheels vs. any other part of the plane, and then determine how big an impulse a plane can experience without damage.

 The airplane example implements the same debug keys as the kite example.

 ## Disclaimers
 I wrote this for fun and don't guarantee the accuracy of any of it.
 I got a lot of the information from NASA's aerodynamics info website (https://www.grc.nasa.gov/WWW/K-12/airplane/short.html) so hopefully it is close.
-But please don't use it for anything mission critical :-).
+But please don't use it for anything important :-).